don/ITP-DeviceToDatabase/03_RelationalDatabases/postgres.md

 The `psql` application runs from the command line.
 Open a new terminal.
 Spotlight search for Terminal or in Finder open Applications -> Utilities and double click on Terminal.

 The database server is specified using the host, `-h` flag and your user name with `-U`.
 Try `psql --help` or `man psql` from more details about the command.
-Replace `xx` in this command with your username.
+Replace `maggie` in this command with your username.

-    psql -h pg.itpdtd.com -U xx
+    psql -h pg.dev2db.com -U maggie

 ![screenshot psql connect](img/psql-connect.png)